KIM’S BACK IN HUNT FOR BIG PRIZES

 A lesser man may have questioned his commitment to the cause, considered calling a halt.
 But having moved on again, to Thorndale Farm and its excellent facilities, his operation has undergone little short of a renaissance.
 “We’re a 70-box yard, and it’s been all about trying to build everything up again, and get quality horses,” he says.
 “We seem to be going in the right direction.”

-Bailey learned his trade under Fred Rimell, who was both a champion jockey and trainer, and Captain Tim Foster, an amateur jockey and trainer of three Grand winners, before starting out in his own right in 1979.
+Bailey learned his trade under Fred Rimell, who was both a champion jockey and trainer, and Captain Tim Foster, an amateur jockey and trainer of three Grand National winners, before starting out in his own right in 1979.

 An elder statesman of the game, he may be regarded today.
 But there is nothing old school about the way he runs Kim Bailey Racing.
 One esteemed trainer of years past once commented that he preferred owners who “lived abroad and communicated by post”.
 Bailey’s approach couldn’t be in more contrast.
 From sending videos of their horses working to owners, to producing an informative, humorous daily blog, he is model of communication skills and transparency.